 Simply put, a SOC assures threat detection and prevention in real-time and makes sure that the protection of clients’ and users’ data is always optimal.

 As professionals, managers, entrepreneurs, and internet users, we are not completely aware that malicious actors’ threat is skyrocketing nowadays.
 In actual fact, cyberattacks are increasingly damaging organizations.
 Every year billions of people suffer from cyberattacks and data leaks, too.

 A SOC may be expensive, and many organizations do not go beyond their IT department when considering security.

 However, very often, the actual costs of an attack may be much higher than the SOC itself: both in financial and reputational terms.

 Curious?
 Learn more about this crucial constituent of security against threats below, then!

 First and foremost, Security Operations Centers monitor and analyze activity on networks, servers, endpoints, databases, applications, websites, and other systems.

 Basically, they hunt for anomalous activity that may indicate a security incident or compromise.

 In other words, then, the SOC is responsible for ensuring that potential security incidents are correctly identified, analyzed, defended, investigated, and reported.

 They use a combination of technological solutions and a strong set of procedures and processes to do so.

-To be fully effective, the SOC premises themselves have to be secure.
+To be fully effective, the Security Operations Center premises themselves have to be secure.
 This is what security professionals refer to the term “physical security.”

 Therefore, businesses should not neglect it.
 SOCs can do their work at their best once organizations have secured them.
 Indeed, intrusion may originate from a poorly-secured SOC.

 Finally, SOCs employ a wide range of professionals with high technical qualifications in cybersecurity, such as engineers and security analysts.
 They also work in coordination with the organization’s incident response team.